AllenMay/LinkLibrary/AI_ML/AI_ML.md

 ## Tools for finding AI resources:

-1. [Theres An AI for That](https://theresanaiforthat.com/): Comprehensive database of AIs available for every task
+1. [Theres An AI for That](https://theresanaiforthat.com/): Comprehensive database of AIs available for every task - Added 1/31/2023

+## AI Resources

+1. [Social Comments GPT](https://social-comments-gpt.com/): A chrome extension that creates engaging comments on social media, powered by OpenAI's ChatGPT. - Added 1/31/2023

 ## LinkedIn Feed
 Everyone's talking about #ChatGPT.
 But 90% of you are missing out on the AI revolution.
 Here are the top AI tools you NEED to know about.